Sing (2016 American film): Plot

 In Calatonia, a city of anthropomorphic animals, koala Buster Moon owns a struggling theater, and is threatened with foreclosure by bank representative llama Judith.
-He decides to hold a singing competition with a prize of $1,000, but a typo made by his elderly assistant iguana Miss Crawly adds two extra zeros to the prize money.
+He decides to hold a singing competition with a prize of $1,000, but a typo made by his elderly assistant iguana Miss Crawly adds two extra zeros to the prize money, making it $100,000.
 The misprinted flyers are blown out of the window by a fan before they can be proofread, and float across the city.

 Crowds of animals gather to audition, and Buster selects his contestants.
-Among them are housewife and mother of 25 piglets Rosita; punk-rock porcupine Ash; teenage gorilla Johnny, son of a criminal gang leader named Big Daddy; street musician mouse Mike; and an exuberant pig named Gunter.
+Among them are housewife and mother of 25 piglets Rosita; punk-rock porcupine Ash; teenage gorilla Johnny, son of a criminal gang leader named Big Daddy; street musician mouse Mike; and an exuberant dancing pig named Gunter.
 Teenage elephant Meena fails her audition due to stage fright, Ash's self-absorbed boyfriend and co-auditionee Lance is upset to be dismissed from the contest, and Rosita is paired with Gunter for a dance routine.
 After Buster discovers the flyers advertise a prize of $100,000, he joins his friend sheep Eddie on a visit to Eddie's wealthy grandmother, former theater superstar Nana Noodleman.
 Nana is reluctant to sponsor the prize money, but agrees to attend a private preview of the show before making a decision.

-Pressured by her grandfather, Meena attempts to request a second audition, but settles on being Buster's stagehand instead.
+Pressured by her grandfather, Meena attempts to request a second audition, but settles for being Buster's stagehand instead.
 After some acts withdraw from the competition, Meena is offered a spot in the show, but again struggles to overcome her fear.
-Further problems soon arise.
 Rosita flounders in her dance routine with Gunter, believing her motherly duties have caused her to lose her passion.
+Mike, assuming he will win the competition, takes out a massive loan from the bank to buy a flashy car and swindles a group of bears in a card game.
 Lance cheats on Ash, causing her to break up with him, and later to break down crying during a rehearsal.
-Mike, assuming he will win the competition, takes out a massive loan from the bank to buy a flashy car and swindles a group of bears in a card game.
-Johnny, forced by Big Daddy to partake in a heist as a getaway driver, sneaks away to a rehearsal.
-Traffic prevents Johnny from returning to the heist in time, resulting in the arrest and incarceration of Big Daddy and his gang, straining their relationship.
-After an accident causes stage lights to fall and break, Buster has the stage rebuilt and fills a glass tank with water so that luminescent squids can be used to light the stage.
+Johnny, forced by his father to partake in a heist as a getaway driver, sneaks away to the rehearsal.
+Traffic prevents Johnny from returning to the heist in time, resulting in his father and his gang getting arrested and incarcerated, straining their relationship.
+After an accident causes stage lights to fall and break, Buster has the stage rebuilt as a tank so luminescent squids can be used as lights.